 Difference between allergy and intolerance

-An allergy, on the other hand, is an overreaction of the immune system to a non-dangerous foreign substance, such as nuts or pollen.
+In contrast, an allergy is an overreaction of the immune system to a non-dangerous foreign substance, such as nuts or pollen.